insillion/bonzah/README.md

 - $1,000 Deductible
 - Primary Insurance for accidents between vehicles
 - Does not cover non-rental vehicle damage​
-- Excludes comprehensive coverage, such as mechanical issues caused by misuse, theft, vandalism, single car accidents.
+- Excludes medical and comprehensive coverage, such as mechanical issues caused by misuse, theft, vandalism, single car accidents.
 - Not for commercial use.
 Not compatible with cars for hire and delivery services such as Uber Lyft, DoorDash.
 - [Description of Coverage](https://pablowstorageaccount.blob.core.windows.net/prod/assets/ARIG.Collision-Damage-Warranty.Brochure.pdf)
 <br>